SchlutowSM2Group/FLUGS/docs/source/index.rst

 tower measurements by combining kernel ridge regression with atmospheric footprints from `BLDFM <https://github.com/SchlutowSM2Group/BLDFM>`_.

-This is the **manuscript-reproduction package**: a frozen, self-contained copy of the code that reproduces the synth and cherskii experiments.
-For ongoing development see the private FLUGS development repository.
+This package reproduces the synth and cherskii experiments from the manuscript end-to-end.

 Key features
 ------------